apoyet/pySim/README.md

 ## Get started
-In order to work with the simulations-tools package, please clone the project in your own machine, using SSH:
+In order to work with the pySim package, please clone the project in your own machine, using SSH:

 ```
 git clone git@github.com:apoyet/pySim.git